orizens/ngx-infinite-scroll/README.md

 ## Supported API
 The directive triggers
 Currently supported attributes:
-* (number) "infiniteDcrollDistance" (optional, default: **2**) - should get a number
+* (number) "infiniteScrollDownDistance" (optional, default: **2**) - should get a number
+* (number) "infiniteScrollUpDistance" (optional, default: **1.5**) - should get a number
 * (number) "infiniteScrollThrottle" (optional, default: **300**) - should get a number of milliseconds for throttle
+* (function) - instead of defining a callback function on the "infinite-scroll" attribute, you should use the event binding **(scrolledDown)="handleScrollDownCallback()"** - this will callback if the distance threshold has been reached on a scroll down.
-* (function) - instead of defining a callback function on the "infinite-scroll" attribute, you should use the event binding **(scrolled)="handleScrollCallback()"**
+* (function) - instead of defining a callback function on the "infinite-scroll" attribute, you should use the event binding **(scrolledUp)="handleScrollUpCallback()"** - this will callback if the distance threshold has been reached on a scroll up.
 * (boolean) - "scrollWindow" (optional, default: **true**) - listens to the window scroll instead of the actual element scroll. this allows to invoke a callback function in the scope of the element while listenning to the window scroll.
 * (boolean) - "immediateCheck" (optional, default: **false**) - invokes the handler immediately to check if a scroll event has been already triggred when the page has been loaded (i.e. - when you refresh a page that has been scrolled).

 ## Behavior
 By default, the directive listens to a window scroll event and invoked the callback.
 **To trigger the callback when the actual element is scrolled**, these settings should be configured:
 * [scrollWindow]="false"
 * set an explict css "height" value to the element

 ## Usage
-In this example, the **onScroll** callback will be invoked when the window is scrolled:
+In this example, the **onScroll** callback will be invoked when the window is scrolled down:

 ```typescript
 import { Component } from '@angular/core';